<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=172061883552505&amp;ev=PageView&amp;noscript=1">

 Why Benefit Statements Are Important (In Marketing & Sales)

-You Relate to Their Needs.
+It Shows That You Understand Their Needs.

 By having a benefit statement prepared for them, you'll be able to easily answer their question, "How is this going to help me?"